TheLucas777/ubisoft-api/README.md

 To access this data, you must provide some Ubisoft accounts (email and password) to authenticate and work with Ubisoft APIs.

+> **Do not** use your primary Ubisoft account.
+>
+> If you **improperly** use API calls, your account might get a temporary penalty or permanent ban.
+>
-> Do not use your primary Ubisoft account.
-We take no responsibility for anything that might happen to given accounts in the future.
+> We strongly recommend that you create a new fake account, and we take no responsibility for anything that might happen to given accounts in the future.

-The Ubisoft APIs we use in this package are not stable.
-Your application might suddenly break, if Ubisoft changes something in the future, so you must always keep your application up-to-date.
+The Ubisoft APIs that we use in this package **are not stable**.
+Your application might suddenly break if Ubisoft changes something in the future, so you must always keep your application up-to-date.

 There are multiple **third-party** non-open source websites/services out there that provide APIs related to Ubisoft services.
 For several reasons, we advise you not to use them:
 - It is wrong to build an application that relies heavily on many third-party services.